open-contracting/deploy/docs/deploy/create_server.rst

 3. Deploy the service
 ---------------------

 #.
-If the service is being introduced, add the target to ``salt/top.sls``, and include the ``prometheus-client-apache`` state file and any new state files you authored for the service.
+If the service is being introduced, add the target to the ``salt/top.sls`` file, and include the ``prometheus-client-apache`` state file and any new state files you authored for the service.

    .. note::

       If a target expression (other than ``'*'``) matches the target, then skip this step.
 For example, ``'cove-*'`` matches ``cove-oc4ids``.

 #.
-If the service is being introduced, add the target to ``pillar/top.sls``, and include any new Pillar files you authored for the service.
+If the service is being introduced, add the target to the ``pillar/top.sls`` file, and include any new Pillar files you authored for the service.

    .. note::